-Initial funding for the Hands-On program was provided by the United States Department of Agriculture’s National Integrate Food Safety Initiative and the Grocery Manufacturers Association Science and Education Foundation.
+Initial funding for the Hands On program was provided by the United States Department of Agriculture’s National Integrated Food Safety Initiative and the Grocery Manufacturers Association Science and Education Foundation.
 Due to the tremendous success of the program, Hands On has experienced tremendous growth and has the opportunity to expand to many more schools with your support.

-Hands-On: Real-life Lessons for Middle School Classrooms wants to thank its corporate sponsors for their very generous contributions.
+Hands On Classrooms wants to thank its industry sponsors for their very generous contributions.
 Their generosity helps to further this invaluable educational outreach program that will teach students important lessons related to food and consumer education in a manner that allows schools to meet state standards for math, science, language arts, and social studies.